tesla3327/michaelnthiessen/src/pages/hover-in-vue/index.md

 The reason is that there can be significant performance problems when using `mouseenter` on deep DOM trees.
 This is because `mouseenter` fires a unique event to the entered element, as well as every single ancestor element.

-What will we be using instead, you ask?
+What will we be using instead, you ask?!?

 ![](https://media.giphy.com/media/NFcyDseB3m9uU/giphy.gif)

 Instead, we will use the [mouseover event](https://developer.mozilla.org/en-US/docs/Web/Events/mouseover).

 The `mouseover` event works pretty much the same as `mouseenter`.
 The main difference being that `mouseover` bubbles like most other DOM events.
-Instead of creating a ton of unique events, there is only one.
+Instead of creating a ton of unique events, there is only one -- making it much faster!

 ## Let's hook things up
 To hook everything up we will use [Vue events](https://vuejs.org/v2/guide/events.html) to listen for when the mouse enters and leaves, and update our state accordingly.

-We will also be using the shorthand.
-Instead of using `v-on:event`, we can just write `@event`.
+We will also be using the shorthand of `v-on`.

+Instead of writing `v-on:event`, we can just write `@event`.

 Here's how we hook it up:
 ```html